Skip to content

 The Australian context

-Automation upgrades in Australia sit inside a clear regulatory and standards framework, and the relevant parts have to be confirmed during discovery rather than at the outage.
+Automation upgrades in Australia sit inside a clear regulatory framework, and the relevant parts have to be confirmed during discovery rather than at the outage.

-The safety of the work itself is governed by the model Work Health and Safety laws, administered nationally by Safe Work Australia and enacted by the state and territory regulators.
-Their guidance on managing the risks of plant covers isolation and energy control during maintenance and modification, including lockout and tagout of electrical, pneumatic, hydraulic, and stored energy before anyone works on the equipment (Safe Work Australia, managing the risks of plant).
-Energy isolation should be planned into the cutover sequence as a designed step.
+The safety of the work itself is governed by the model Work Health and Safety laws.
+Safe Work Australia's guidance on managing the risks of plant covers isolation and energy control during maintenance and modification, including lockout and tagout of electrical, pneumatic, hydraulic and stored energy before anyone works on the equipment, and energy isolation should be planned into the cutover sequence as a designed step.

 Bringing the plan together